nicolo-ribaudo/yarn-plugin-jsr/README.md

 }
 ```

+> [!CAUTION]
-> [!WARNING] The `jsr:` protocol is only supported by Yarn when using this plugin, and it's not supported by npm and pnpm.
+> The `jsr:` protocol is only supported by Yarn when using this plugin, and it's not supported by npm and pnpm.
 > If you publish a package containing the `jsr:` protocol in its `dependencies`, users of your package will have to use Yarn
 > with this plugin to install it.